 The chemicals, whether natural remedy plant extracts, or synthetic additives, seep deep into the tissues affected with your heel pain.

 Application is generally required at least 2-3 times a day to be effective and pain relief lasts from 30 minutes to 4 hours.
 The major discrepancies here come down to seep times, and how potent the mixture is.
+Other factors, like are you staying hydrated, keeping up with your massage routine or practicing yoga every day?

 The application is as easy as rubbing it into your heel, the affected area, and allowing it time to do its thing.
+One thing I found to really help was using compression socks along with these creams to really help manage the condition.